sofiabusho/Make-Your-Game/README.md

 - Chain catches to build combos, boost the score multiplier, and chase the local high-score table.
 - Catch the rare red life fish for extra lives and dodge the turtle hazards that break combos and drain points.
 - Levels advance on a fixed timer; spawn rates, fish variants, and difficulty scale with each stage.
+- This project includes a custom tilemap engine that renders grid-based tile maps for the underwater game.
+The engine efficiently manages tile rendering using a single tileset approach and supports multiple unique maps.

 ## 🧩 System Highlights
 ### Game Loop & Lifecycle (`src/core/gameLoop.js`, `src/core/lifecycle.js`)